tejHacks/tejHacks/README.md

 ## 👋 About Me

-I’m **Olateju Olamide**, a **Mobile Engineer** focused on building high-quality, scalable mobile applications.
+I'm **Olateju Olamide**, a **Mobile Engineer** focused on building high-quality, scalable mobile applications.

 My primary focus is **React Native and TypeScript**, where I build cross-platform apps with strong architecture, performance, and long-term maintainability.
+I'm an **interface lover at heart** — obsessed with how things look, feel, and flow on screen, all the time.

 Beyond mobile development, I also work with **AI models, backend systems, and web technologies** to build intelligent applications that solve real problems.